Mark (Australian rules football): Standing the mark

 Only one player may stand the mark; this restriction was introduced in 1924.
-Since 2021, a player standing the mark must remain stationary upon taking up the mark until the kicker has disposed of the ball or played on; prior to this, the man on the mark was free to leave the mark or move laterally, provided he did not move over the mark towards the kicker.
+Since 2021, a player standing the mark must remain stationary upon taking up the mark until the kicker has disposed of the ball or played on; prior to this, the man on the mark was free to leave the mark or move laterally, provided they did not move over the mark towards the kicker.
 Breaking this rule is punishable by a 50-metre penalty.
 If the team chooses not to put a man on the mark, then players may defend the kick from five metres behind the mark; these players are allowed to move.

 There is a protected area around the kicker, which is a corridor which extends ten metres either side of the line between the man on the mark and the kicker, five metres behind the kicker, and five metres behind the mark.
-Opposing players may not enter the protected area unless following their direct opponent within two metres; and player who find themselves within the area need to make best endeavours to leave it.
+Opposing players may not enter the protected area unless following their direct opponent within two metres; and a player who finds themselves within the area needs to make their best endeavours to leave it.
 Breaking the rule is also punishable by 50-metre penalty.